-The supplier performance report shows when energy suppliers have not complied with their responsibilities for the environmental and social programmes we administer on behalf of the government.
+The Supplier Performance Report (SPR) documents incidents where energy suppliers have not complied with their obligations under the environmental, energy efficiency and social programmes we administer on behalf of the government.

-The report shows supplier performance on scheme compliance for the following schemes:
+The report covers incidents on the following schemes;

 - Feed-in Tariffs (FIT)